codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/advanced-workflows.md

      - name: first_step
        on:
          - failure
 {% endhighlight %}

-If you want to run the second step only if the first one was skipped (because its own condition said so) :

-{% highlight yaml %}
-second_step:
-  title: Second step
-  when:
-    steps:
-     - name: first_step
-       on:
-         - skipped
-{% endhighlight %}

 Finally, if you don't care about the completion status the syntax is: